7 signs your business needs AI automation now

 Sign 2: Your response time is measured in hours, not minutes

 Speed of response is the single biggest predictor of whether a lead converts.
-A study across hospitality, clinic, and professional services businesses in 2025 found that inquiries responded to within 5 minutes converted at 3.4x the rate of inquiries responded to within an hour.
-The gap between a 38-hour average response and a 12-minute average response is a 27-percentage-point swing in conversion rate, which is exactly what we measured at a London eight-venue hospitality group after shipping their Gmail responder.
+A study across hospitality, clinic, and professional services businesses in 2025 found that inquiries responded to within 5 minutes converted at 3.a meaningful improvement of inquiries responded to within an hour.
+The gap between a 38-hour average response and a 12-minute average response is a 27-percentage-point swing in conversion rate, which is exactly what we measured at a London eight-venue hospitality group after building their Gmail responder.

 The test: what is your current average response time to new inquiries?
 If it is over 2 hours, the opportunity is there.